Ask

-A short film for the Museum of Fine Art Houston, used to generate funding during the holiday season and develop a sense of what the Museum has in its portfolio.
+This campaign aimed to boost donation considerations by driving up museum engagement.
+The product is a short film for the Museum of Fine Art Houston, used to generate funding during the holiday season and develop a sense of what the Museum has in its portfolio.

-This was a unique journey.
-It is not everyday you are tasked with transporting viewers to a world filled with dragons and mazes.
-We wanted to tap into the feeling of being a child and the excitement that comes with a field trip.
 A pain point for our museum user is often museum have tons of walking which tire out children, as well as can be rather dry.
 The tiring out of children could also be a positive interaction if you ask their parents.
 What makes this museum different is The Museum of Fine Art Houston has an extensive collection of art that is interactive, making this a more enticing experience for our user.

 Children are more energetic, and their field of view is significantly shorter.
 I found myself pondering what would Ai Weiwei’s dragon look like, feel like, and make me react like if I was only 2 feet tall.
 It would be scary, exciting, and energetic.
 We took iconic well know masterpieces and conveyed them through the youthful user’s eyes.